breguppy/MetaboRx/README.md

 # QCcorrection
-Shiny app for vetting data quality and correction signal drift in metabolomics data
+Shiny app for interactive quality assessment and preprocessing for metabolomics data

 ### Requirements